AxisCommunications/acap-documentation/docs/api/cv-api.md

 #### VideoCapture properties
 Configuration of the video stream can be done through the properties of the VideoCapture object.
 This includes setting resolution, image format, frames per second and such options.
-While similar results can be achieved by e.g., resizing the retrieved image manually in OpenCV, the configuration done with VideoCapture properties is performed using hardware acceleration, which can be significantly faster and frees up CPU time.
+While similar results can be achieved by for example, resizing the retrieved image manually in OpenCV, the configuration done with VideoCapture properties is performed using hardware acceleration, which can be significantly faster and frees up CPU time.

 The properties are set or get using the standard VideoCapture `get(PROPERTY_ID)` and `set(PROPERTY_ID, VALUE)` functions. `PROPERTY_ID` is an OpenCV int enum and `VALUE` is a double.
 Some properties are only readable, while others are writable or both readable and writable.
 Additionally, certain properties can only be set before the video stream is _initialized_, which is after the first image has been retrieved.
 Below is an example on how to set a property on a video stream, in this case the frame rate: